The Interactive Image question type allows the respondent to answer the question by clicking on one specific zone in an picture.

 - Add a question tag - turn this feature to add a tag to your question that you can reference in your survey or PDF.

-Now you will be able to select parts of the image and make it clickable.
+Now you will be able to select parts of the picture and make it clickable.
 As you make a new section, a box will come up under Answer options to name the part you have just made clickable.
-This text will appear under the image in the questionnaire once the respondent selects that part of the image.
+This text will appear under the picture in the questionnaire once the respondent selects that part of the picture.
 This text will also be used in the result pages.

 If you want respondents to be able to add extra information, turn this feature on here:

-Ideas of when an interactive image question type is useful:
+Ideas of when this question type is useful:

 - Ask respondents to select a location from a map of countries, regions, or states

-- When you’re doing product testing – you can show your testers images of different ideas and ask them to select parts of the images that they like the most
+- When you’re doing product testing – you can show your testers pictures of different ideas and ask them to select parts of the picture that they like the most

 - Use in quizzes – lots of ways to make quizzes more exciting for students!
 For a nature quiz, ask students to identify the correct parts of an animal’s body, in a geography quiz you can ask students to locate towns or countries,